Higher central charges and topological boundaries in 2+1-dimensional TQFTs: Review of 2+1d TQFTs

 $S$ is a symmetric matrix and, in addition, $S_{\bar a\bar b} = S_{ab}$ and $S_{\bar a b}=S_{ab}^*$.
 Note that $S_{0c}={1\over{\cal D}} d_c$ and in the same way that $d_c$ was an eigenvector of $\bf N$, $S_{xc}$ is an eigenvector for every $x$

 A few additional definitions: $C=\delta_{\bar a b}$, $T_{ab}=\theta_a\delta_{ab}$, and very importantly,

 It requires a proof that the right hand side of~\eqref{ccc} is a pure phase -- we do not review the general proof here, but we will prove the Abelian case later.
 The quantity $c_-$ is identified with the chiral central charge of the edge modes.
 The UMTC only determines it mod 8, which is an important fact we will come back to later.

-The collection of the above-defined matrices satisfies\footnote{In a non-unitary theory there is an ambiguity in the sign of the $S$-matrix since there is no positivity constraint, hence \eqref{modular.rep} only determines $c_- \,\,\,{\rm mod}\,\,{4}$.
+These matrices satisfy\footnote{In a non-unitary theory there is an ambiguity in the sign of the $S$-matrix since there is no positivity constraint, hence \eqref{modular.rep} only determines $c_- \,\,\,{\rm mod}\,\,{4}$.
 More precisely if $(S,T,c_-)$ is a solution, $(-S,T,4+c_-)$ is also a solution.}

 Note that it is possible to define $\widetilde T=\theta_ae^{-{2\pi i c_-\over 24}}\delta_{ab}$ in terms of which we get

 Here the matrix $\widetilde T$ is the $T$-matrix in the RCFT.

 \end{enumerate}